-CODE NAME OF MODULE NQF level Credits PSPA3714 First semester Psychopathology: This module aims to introduce students to the basic theoretical knowledge of the nature, description, and classification of conditions within the study of abnormal psychology.
-Module coordinator: Mr H. Taylor, SG 204, Tel: +27 51 401 9322, taylorhw@ufs.ac.za Module moderator: Dr C. Nel, SG 203, Tel: +27 51 401 3681, nelc@ufs.ac.za 7 16 PSRM3714 First semester Research Methodology: This module aims to briefly introduce research methodology in the social and behavioural sciences.
-One can identify three main components in the execution of any research project in these sciences, i.e.: planning or designing a project where information is gathered for investigating particular research problems, gathering this information according to the design, and analysing the information that was gathered.
-Module coordinator: Mrs K. de Villiers, QwaQwa campus, Tel: +27 58 718 5417, devilliersk@ufs.ac.za Module moderator: Dr J. Jordaan, SG 4, Tel: +27 51 401 2890, jordaanj1@ufs.ac.za 7 16
+CODE NAME OF MODULE NQF level Credits PSPA3714 First semester Psychopathology: This module aims to introduce students to the basic theoretical knowledge of the nature, description, and classification of conditions within the study of abnormal psychology. • Module coordinator: Dr M.M.
+Malema, SG 103, Tel: +27 51 401 3270, malemamm@ufs.ac.za • Module moderator: Mr H.W.
+Taylor, SG 204, Tel: +27 51 401 9322, taylorhw@ufs.ac.za 7 16 PSRM3714 First semester Research Methodology: This module aims to briefly introduce research methodology in the social and behavioural sciences.
+One can identify three main components in the execution of any research project in these sciences, i.e.: o planning or designing a project where information is gathered for investigating particular research problems, o gathering this information according to the design, and o analysing the information that was gathered.
+Module coordinator: Mrs K. de Villiers, QwaQwa campus, Tel: +27 58 718 5417, devilliersk@ufs.ac.za Module moderator: Prof J. Jordaan, SG 203, Tel: +27 51 401 2890, jordaanj1@ufs.ac.za 7 16

-PSPE3724 Second semester Personology: The module aims to introduce students to the different paradigms and theories concerning personality development and behaviour that have contributed to the existing Western and African, and Eastern corpus of knowledge on psychology.
-Module coordinator: Dr A. Khanye, QwaQwa campus, Tel: +27 58 718 5424, khanyeAP@ufs.ac.za Module moderator: Dr E. du Plessise, SG 203, Tel: +27 51 401 9420, duplesed@ufs.ac.za 7 16 PSTH 3724 Second semester Introduction to Psychotherapy and Ethics: This module aims to equip students with the skills for effectively helping clients by: know and apply the key aspects and techniques surrounding therapeutic intervention, explain a basic therapeutic process and apply relevant theory to a case, facilitate a therapeutic dialogue, contextualise the therapeutic self as well as the therapeutic relationship, apply a variety of psychotherapeutic approaches to a case study, and demonstrate ethical sensitivity Module coordinator: Dr L. Nel, SG 209A Tel: +27 51 401 2732, nelli@ufs.ac.za Module moderator: Dr M. Ramarumo, SG 102, Tel: +27 51 401 2264, ramarumom@ufs.ac.za 7 16
+PSPE3724 Second semester Personology: The module aims to introduce students to the different paradigms and theories concerning personality development and behaviour that have contributed to the existing Western and African, and Eastern corpus of knowledge on psychology. • Module coordinator: Dr A. Khanye, QwaQwa campus, Tel: +27 58 718 5424, khanyeAP@ufs.ac.za • Module moderator: Dr F. Tadi SG 6, Tel: +27 51 401 9313, tadinf@ufs.ac.za 7 16 PSTH 3724 Second semester Introduction to Psychotherapy and Ethics: This module aims to equip students with the skills for effectively helping clients by: o know and apply the key aspects and techniques surrounding therapeutic intervention, explain a basic therapeutic process and apply relevant theory to a case, facilitate a therapeutic dialogue, contextualise the therapeutic self as well as the therapeutic relationship, apply a variety of psychotherapeutic approaches to a case study, and demonstrate ethical sensitivity Module coordinator: Dr L. Nel, SG 209A Tel: +27 51 401 2732, nelli@ufs.ac.za Module moderator: Dr M. Ramarumo, SG 102, Tel: +27 51 401 2264, ramarumom@ufs.ac.za 7 16

-BPsych Honours Programme 2024
+BPsych Honours Programme 2025